liyoumin/personalweb/content/project/scikit/index.md

 Alfalfa production in Western semi-arid states often faces high evaporative demand and tight irrigation constraints.
 Smart Drip Irrigation (SDI) systems can improve water efficiency by coupling real-time sensing with automatic control.
 This mini project demonstrates the core SDI control loop—sense → decide → actuate → display/log—using low-cost hardware.
 In this simplified version (based on available parts), the system uses temperature and relative humidity (DHT11) as a “hot & dry” trigger to simulate irrigation scheduling and proves actuation through a relay signal, a status LED, and a LCD message.
 An ESP-32S receives telemetry for future IoT extension (dashboard/cloud), while the Mega2560 remains the reliable control layer.

 ## Counter measure:
-Build a simple Smart Agriculture IoT controller with Arduino Mega2560 + DHT11 + LCD1602A + Relay, and stream telemetry to ESP-32S.
+Adopte a Smart Agriculture IoT controller with Arduino Mega2560 + DHT11 + LCD1602A + Relay, and stream telemetry to ESP-32S.

 ## Video